Relative Strength Index (RSI) – Why RSI Divergence, Overbought, & Oversold Conditions Fail Terribly?

-Even if you can catch the top, you may not be able to make big money as sitting with the position is also a challenging task for most retail traders.
+Even if you can catch the top, you may not be able to make big money, as sitting in the position is also a challenging task for most retail traders.

-If you look at the image-7, RSI bearish divergence failed many times in uptrend.
+If you look at image 7, RSI bearish divergence failed many times in the uptrend.
 In fact, the occurrences of many bearish divergences indicate a strong uptrend.
 Isn’t it?

 Failure of RSI Bullish Divergence